What you Should Know

-Complete Step-by-Step instructions to guide you through an Eastern Subterranean termite treatment.
+Complete Step-by-Step instructions to guide you through an Eastern Subterranean Termidor SC termite treatment.
 If you can mow your own yard or wash your own car, you should have no trouble being able to do this treatment.
 Let Fipronil, the product’s active ingredient do all the work.

-- Measure the distance around your foundation wall. example, across the front might be 60 feet, down each side might be 30 feet each side and across the back another 60 feet.
-Total your measurement 60 +30+30+60=180; so you have 180 Linear feet – This number tells you how much product you need.
-Always apply the corect amount of product.
+- Measure the distance around your foundation wall. example, across the front, might be 60 feet, down each side might be 30 feet each side and across the back another 60 feet.
+Total your measurement 60 +30+30+60=180; so you have 180 treatable Linear feet – This number tells you how much product you need.
+Always apply the correct amount of product.

-- Each 60 ft. section of foundation wall requires one 20-oz bottle of Termidor SC.
+- Each 60 ft. section of foundation wall requires one 20-oz bottle of Termidor.
 (So in the example in step one above of 180 Ln.
-Ft would require 3 bottles of Termidor SC to do the job.)
+Ft would require 3 bottles of Termidor to do the job.)

-- Once you have your Termidor SC you will need a clean 5 gallon bucket for the DIY Liquid Termite Treatment and a mattock grubbing type hoe (Lowe’s carries both items if you don’t already have them.)
+- Once you have your Termidor you will need a clean 5-gallon bucket for the DIY Liquid Termite Treatment and a mattock grubbing type hoe (Lowe’s carries both items if you don’t already have them.)

 - To begin your DIY Liquid Termite Treatment, You must dig a trench, 4 to 6 inches wide and 4 to 6 inches deep, at the base of your foundation wall all the way around your structure.
 Leave the dirt right there, just outside the trench.
 You will need to put the excavated dirt back in the trench after the Termidor SC is applied.

-The Reason for this drilling, is to allow you to put approx 1 quart of finished Termidor into each hole.
-Since you can’t trench the dirt with concrete over it you need the holes to deliver the Fipronil to the dirt under the slab.
+The Reason for this drilling is to allow you to put approx 1 quart of finished Termidor into each hole.
+Since you can’t trench the dirt with concrete over it you need to drill the holes to deliver the Fipronil to the dirt under the slab.

-- (TRICK) Divide each 10 ft. section of the trench using an old roof shingle or anything that will damn up the trench, so you will get an even treatment application.
+- (TRICK) Divide each 10 ft. section of the trench using an old roof shingle or anything that will dam up the trench, so you will get an even treatment application.

 - Pour 3.3 ounces of Termidor into your bucket and add 4 gallons of water and stir well.